Help Your Teen Deal With Stress | 4 Relieving Tips

 It’s important to note, that it’s better to start slow when opening lines of communication.
 If your teen is reluctant at first, give them time to get comfortable.
 Pushing too hard can make them even more reluctant to open lines of communication.

-2. Teach Time Management Skills
+2. Time Management Skills

 Time management skills can significantly improve your teen’s stress levels.
 Many students in high school are taking more intensive classes such as AP and Dual Credit, and are getting more homework than they’ve ever had before.
 Time management skills and specific planning can help a mountains worth of homework look more manageable.
 Many teenagers these days don’t even keep a planner on them, so teaching them these valuable planning skills will go a long way in reducing their stress levels.
 Students who are more task orientated may even prefer this type of method without having realized it.
 Many students find the process of checking items off a list satisfying and rewarding adding another stress-relief benefit to this method.